Helena Normanton: Legal career

 Normanton describes the moment she decided to become a barrister in her book, Everyday Law for Woman.
 She says that as a twelve-year-old girl, she was visiting a solicitor's office with her mother, who was unable to understand the solicitor's advice.
 Normanton recognised this situation as a form of sex discrimination and wished to help all women gain access to the law, which at the time was a profession only open to men.

 In the book, Normanton reflects: "I still do not like to see women getting the worst end of any deal for lack of a little elementary legal knowledge which is the most common form amongst men".

 Normanton held ambitions to become a barrister from a young age.
 An application to become a student at Middle Temple in 1918 was refused, and she lodged a petition with the House of Lords.
+In April 1919, Normanton proposed a motion at a Union Society debate in the Old Hall of Lincoln's Inn that that the British legal profession should open to women.
+She was supported by Cornelia Sorabji, who gave a speech with examples from her legal work in India, which Normanton credited with helping to win a majority and even later helping to encourage support for the Sex Disqualification (Removal) Bill.

-She reapplied on 24 December 1919, within hours of the Sex Disqualification (Removal) Act 1919 coming into force, and was admitted to the Middle Temple.
-She married Gavin Bowman Watson Clark in 1921, but preserved her maiden name for professional reasons.
-In 1924, she became the first married British woman to be issued a passport in her maiden name.
+Normanton reapplied on 24 December 1919, within hours of the Sex Disqualification (Removal) Act 1919 coming into force, and was admitted to the Middle Temple.

-She was the second woman to be called to the bar, on 17 November 1922, shortly after Ivy Williams.
+She was the second woman to be called to the bar on 17 November 1922, shortly after Ivy Williams.
 She was the first woman to obtain a divorce for her client, the first woman to lead the prosecution in a murder trial, and the first woman to conduct a trial in America and to appear at the High Court and the Old Bailey.
 In 1949, along with Rose Heilbron, she was one of the first two women King's Counsel at the English Bar.

 Feminism

-Normanton was a campaigner for women's rights and women's suffrage, becoming the first married woman in Britain to have a passport in her maiden name, believing that men and women should keep their money and property separately.
-She was also a pacifist, later being a supporter of CND.
+Normanton was a campaigner for women's rights and women's suffrage, and believing that men and women should keep their money and property separately.
+Normanton kept her name after she married in 1921.
+In 1924, she became the first married British woman to be issued a passport in her maiden name.